How To Start a T-Shirt Business: A Step by Step Guide

-A copyright is the exclusive legal right of a literary, artistic or musical work which allows you to reproduce it, and distribute it.
+A copyright is the exclusive legal right of a literary, artistic, or musical work that allows you to reproduce it, and distribute it.

 A trademark is a recognizable name, word, phrase, logo, symbol, design, image, or a combination of these elements which identifies products or services of a particular source from those of others.
 Trademarks can be licensed to others.

 By uploading designs to any of the print on demand websites you are agreeing to their terms & conditions regulations where you acknowledge the authenticity of your designs.